Mill Park suburb profile

 Mill Park rental market trends

-The rental market in Mill Park has experienced steady growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 6.7% to $475 per week.
-With its appealing suburban lifestyle and proximity to essential amenities, Mill Park continues to attract both renters and investors seeking stable returns and a family-friendly environment.
+The rental market in Mill Park has experienced moderate growth, with house rents increasing by 5.2% over the past year to $550 per week, while unit rents have risen 4.3% to $480 per week.
+This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to amenities and transport, making it an attractive option for both renters and investors.

 Suburbs near Mill Park